SmithWillSuffice/ohanga-pai/content/blog/50_loonytoons.md

 concepts.
 If someone has a poor character you trust less their ideals.
 Sorry theorypleeb and you other Lacanians.
 That's just reality.)

-I also do not like Vladimir Lenin.
+I also do not overly like Vladimir Lenin.
 You can cry to me as loud as you like about how masterful he was as an organizer, but without a mass of ordinary peasant people and bourgeoisie supporters, who believed in a decent vision for Russia, he was nothing.
 If you truly think Lenin was a great man, you are